Fewer ITE, poly grads in full-time work due to changing employment trends: MOE

 Senior Minister of State for Education Janil Puthucheary said this in Parliament on Tuesday (Feb 6), in response to a question from Non-Constituency Member of Parliament (NCMP) Leon Perera.

-Dr Janil said the Ministry of Education (MOE) surveys employment rates of polytechnic and ITE graduates every year, six months after they complete their final examinations.
+Dr Puthucheary said the Ministry of Education (MOE) surveys employment rates of polytechnic and ITE graduates every year, six months after they complete their final examinations.

 The number of polytechnic and ITE graduates in full-time permanent employment fell from 77 per cent in 2007 to 58 per cent in 2016, a decline of 19 percentage points.